 Once a month each Den will go on an outing relative to the Achievement they are working on.
 Example outing destinations are Police and Fire Stations, Zoos, Museums and places of business.

-Resident camp is a four-day, three-night camping experience that will teach your Scout about the values of Scouting in an action-Packed, fun-filled environment.
+Resident camp is a four-day, three-night camping experience usually in July that will teach your Scout about the values of Scouting in an action-Packed, fun-filled environment.
 The exciting program features two full days of swimming, sports, games, crafts, archery, BB guns, and other adventures led by a highly-trained professional staff.
 Webelos can also look forward to earning activity pins and attending the Arrow of Light Overnight.

 Thousands of volunteer leaders, both men and women, are involved in the Cub Scout program.
 They serve in a variety of positions, as everything from unit leaders to Pack committee chairmen, committee members, Den leaders, and chartered organization representatives.
 Like other phases of the Scouting program, a Cub Scout Pack belongs to an organization with interests similar to those of the BSA.
 Pack 99's charter organization is the River View PTO and is chartered by the BSA to use the Scouting program.